-Adam Rippon Didn't Win The Gold, But People Are Still Very Much In Love With Him
+Gold Medal Or Not, Adam Rippon Has Won The Olympics

-Adam Rippon, aka America's Sweetheart, stunned audiences with a dazzling free skate performance at the 2018 Winter Olympics in PyeongChang on Saturday.
+Adam Rippon, aka America's Sweetheart, stunned audiences with a dazzling free skate performance at the 2018 Winter Olympics in Pyeongchang on Saturday.

 The first openly gay athlete to qualify for the US Winter Olympic squad had already claimed a bronze medal as part of the team event, but Saturday was his big chance to get a solo medal.